 Who should be paid the minimum wage?

 Most people above compulsory school age working legally in the UK are entitled to be paid the National Minimum Wage.
-They must be 25 or over to get the National Living Wage.
+They must be aged 23 or over to get the National Living Wage.

 Contracts for payments below the minimum wage are not legally binding.
 The worker is still entitled to the National Minimum Wage or National Living Wage.

 Workers are also entitled to the correct minimum wage if they are: